 7. Lake Mead RV Village at Boulder Beach

 Lake Mead RV Village at Boulder Beach has been providing places for RVers to stay since 1917.
 In that time the staff has worked hard to build the reputation of the park into one that is respected.
-Today they are proud to have friendly staff that make you feel comfortable at the restaurants, resorts, and hotels in the area.
+Today they are proud to have a friendly staff that makes you feel comfortable at the restaurants, resorts, and hotels in the area.

 When you stay at Lake Mead RV Village you will have access to one of the 115 excellent RV sites.
 Many of these sites are pull thru, but there are a few back in options if that is what you prefer.
 Additionally, there are electric, water, and sewer hookups at every site.
 You will also have access to cable TV with 40 channels including Showtime.
 Wi-Fi is available at all sites with only a few exceptions.